Dates: Trip 1: November 23 – December 9, 2024 / Trip 2: December 15 – 31, 2024

 Our Mt.
 Vinson Climb Expeditions for the 2023 Season

-Join premier mountain and polar guide Ryan Waters on Mt.
+Join premier mountain and polar guides on Mt.
 Vinson and/or the South Pole Last Degree Ski expeditions.
 Our staff has extensive experience leading expeditions in Antarctica, highlights include: First Unsupported and Unassisted Ski Traverse of Antarctica, Led the largest summit group in the history of Mt.
 Vinson 24 summits on one day, South Pole unsupported full ski trip guide, First American to ski unsupported to both the North and South Poles, First American Adventurers Grand Slam